nsanderson147/Fissure-Senior-Project/README.md

 Github's file upload limit meant I couldn't upload the full uncompressed project file, so I just uploaded a zip file.

-Download the most recent zip (FissureBuild2) and extract.
+Download the most recent zip (FissureFinalBuild) and extract.

 The project should already be compiled, just run the .exe.
 If that doesn't work you'll have to open the project file in Unity.